 You can’t always have the cake and eat it too.
-So instead of bidding town the most expensive car in the world, you will have to settle to just have an eyeful instead.
+So instead of bidding town the most expensive car in the world, you will have to settle to have an eyeful instead.
 A 1936 Bugatti Type 57SC Atlantic that earned that over $30 million in a deal brokered by Gooding & Company will be on display at the Mullin Automotive Museum in Oxnard, California.
-The automobile based on the prototype of the “Aerolithe Electron Coupe”, was first unveiled in 1935 at the Paris Auto Salon.
+The automobile based on the “Aerolithe Electron Coupe prototype,” was first unveiled in 1935 at the Paris Auto Salon.
 The car will be on display for a limited time only.